On the Buchstaber--Rees theory of "Frobenius $n$-homomorphisms" and its generalization: Application to the theory of Buchstaber--Rees

 where $\L(a)=\diag\bigl(a\otimes 1\otimes\ldots\otimes 1, \ldots, 1\otimes \ldots \otimes 1 \otimes a\bigr)\in \Mat(n, A^{\otimes n})$.
 The idea is that $F$ in the left-hand side determines $\f$ in the right-hand side, and conversely; and this gives the formulas of Buchstaber and Rees.
 Moreover, the desired properties of $F$ and $\f$ are established almost without effort.
 Roughly, everything is achieved by expanding both sides in $z$ and comparing the coefficients.
 In particular, the most difficult fact that $F$ is a homomorphism provided that $\f$ is an $n$-homomorphism follows from the observation that elements of the form $a\otimes \ldots \otimes a$ span $S^n(A)$ and the multiplicativity of the $\f$-Berezinian~Eq \eqref{eq.multber}.
-Details are in \cite[\S5]{tv:shortproof}.\footnote{In the recent book: K.~W.~Johnson, \emph{Group Determinants and Representation Theory}, LNM 2233, Springer 2019, the proof of the Buchstaber--Rees theorem on pp.276--277 is taken almost verbatim but without a reference from our~\cite[p.1341--1342]{tv:shortproof}.
-The same is true for the texts at the bottom of p.
+Details are in \cite[\S5]{tv:shortproof}.\footnote{Note the correct attribution of these results as they were republished without references in a recent book of K.~W.~Johnson.
+The author admitted his fault.
+See \emph{Group Determinants and Representation Theory}, LNM 2233, Springer 2019. \\ The proof of the Buchstaber--Rees theorem on pp.276--277 was taken almost verbatim but without reference from~\cite[p.1341--1342]{tv:shortproof}.
+The pieces at the bottom of p.
 273 and on p.
-274, taken almost verbatim from~\cite[p.
-1336]{tv:shortproof}, and a paragraph on p.
-275, which almost verbatim follows the first paragraph of our~\cite[p.
+274 were taken almost verbatim from~\cite[p.
+1336]{tv:shortproof}.
+A paragraph on p.
+275 was copied almost verbatim from the first paragraph of~\cite[p.
 623]{tv:frobenius-umn-eng}.
-(The latter article does not even appear in the bibliography, while~\cite{tv:shortproof} is listed, but no borrowings are indicated).} \end{proof}
+(Paper~\cite{tv:frobenius-umn-eng} does not appear in the bibliography, while~\cite{tv:shortproof} is listed, but no borrowings are indicated).} \end{proof}